zifei-bai/zifei-bai.github.io/_pages/about.md

 My research interest lies in the scientific understanding of foundation models and their applications.
 I am very grateful to be advised by [Prof. Wei Hu](https://weihu.me/).
 Currently, I am working on foundational understanding of the Transformer's length generalization ability.
 I am also fortunate to collaborate with [Zhiwei Xu](https://zhiweixx.github.io/).
 Previously, I was a member of [URPS](https://lsa.umich.edu/stats/undergraduate-students/undergraduate-research-opportunities-.html), gratefully supervised by [Prof. Yixin Wang](https://yixinwang.github.io/).

+I am also a Peer Advisor in the Department of Statistics.
+Here is my [schedule](https://lsa.umich.edu/stats/undergraduate-students/advising/undergrad-peer-advising.html).
+Feel free to say hi during my open advising time! 😉
  <br><br>

 # Previous Project